A New Approach to Securing Production Workflows

 However, we are at the very beginning of production in the cloud and cybersecurity is a rapidly evolving field.
 While every effort has been made to describe an architecture that is flexible and durable, this is an initial version.
 MovieLabs and the industry will learn as implementation of a new cloud security model proceeds, and it is expected that the architecture will evolve and improve through ongoing collaboration with partners across the ecosystem.

-N.B: We periodically publish updates and additional parts to CSAP.
-The latest update was published in October 2022.
+We periodically publish updates and additional parts to CSAP.
+The latest update was published in February 2023.
+All parts of CSAP are available on the MovieLabs Media Creation Documentation site here

 ENHANCED CONTENT PROTECTION FOR PRODUCTION